huggingface/parler-tts/training/README.md

-## D. Scaling up - Discussions and tips
+## 4. Scaling up - Discussions and tips

 [starting_point_0.01.json](helpers/training_configs/starting_point_0.01.json) offers a good hyper-paramters starting to scale-up the training recipe to thousand of hours of data: